Jollywatt/typst-fletcher/src/layout.typ

 }

-/// Determine the number, sizes and relative positions of rows and columns in
+/// Determine the sizes of grid cells from nodes and edges.
-/// the diagram's coordinate grid.
 ///
-/// Rows and columns are sized to fit nodes.
-Coordinates are not required to
+/// Returns a dictionary with:
-/// start at the origin, `(0,0)`.
+/// - `origin: (u-min, v-min)` Coordinate at the grid corner where elastic/`uv``
+///   coordinates are minimised.
+/// - `cell-sizes: (x-sizes, y-sizes)` Lengths and widths of each row and
+///   column.
+///
+/// - grid (dicitionary): Representation of the grid layout, including:
+///   - `x-flip`
+///   - `y-flip`
+///   - `xy-flip`
+/// -> dictionary
-#let compute-grid(nodes, edges, options) = {
+#let compute-cell-sizes(grid, nodes, edges) = {
 	let rects = nodes.map(node => (center: node.pos, size: node.size))
 	rects = expand-fractional-rects(rects)